 You can use cursor variables in your ProCOBOL programs to process multi-row queries using static embedded SQL.
 A cursor variable identifies a cursor reference that is defined and opened on the database server, using PL/SQL.
-See PL/SQL User's Guide and Reference for complete information about cursor variables.
+See Oracle Database PL/SQL Language Reference for complete information about cursor variables.